 “Yes, but I think the Hens might be sad.”

-William has quietly moved towards vegetarianism.
+Mingus has quietly moved towards vegetarianism.
 Recently he said , “Mommy, I want you to cook less meat this week, and then next week make even less, and then don’t make any at all.”
-He passes his portion of meat to Andy.
+He passes his portion of meat to Beluga.
 And I sympathize.

 We chomp the cooked vegetables and I don’t feel bad at all that the kids will have to wait another hour for their meal.
 It’s always in the middle of cooking, before the food ever reaches the table, that my two little chefs consume their greatest quantity of vegetables.

-“No,” he says, and pads out of the kitchen.
+“No,” Mingus says, and pads out of the kitchen.

 An hour later, brunch is ready.
-The family devours frittata, but William leaves his alone as he eats the Caprese salad sitting alongside it.
+As the rest of us devour frittata, Mingus leaves his alone, eating only the salad sitting alongside it.